Heraklion: a seaside city, full of life and history

 Walk and savour the sights, like the impressive church of Agios Titos in the square, originally built by Byzantine emperor Nikephorus Phocas in 961.

 Admire the Armeria (armory) next to St Titus, and The Loggia (City Hall) with its 82 metopes and beautiful arcades.
-Directly opposite you’ll find the lively Morosini (Leondaria) square with its lions’ head fountain.
+Directly opposite you will find the lively Morosini (Leondaria) square with its lions’ head fountain.
 Moving on to Eleftherias Square, the striking feature here is an impressive building housing the Prefecture of Heraklion and the Law Courts.

 The Venetians on the pier